Lhasa: History

 By the 15th century, the city of Lhasa had risen to prominence following the founding of three large Gelugpa monasteries by Je Tsongkhapa and his disciples.
 The three monasteries are Ganden, Sera and Drepung which were built as part of the puritanical Buddhist revival in Tibet.
 The scholarly achievements and political know-how of this Gelugpa Lineage eventually pushed Lhasa once more to centre stage.

 The 5th Dalai Lama, Lobsang Gyatso (1617–1682), unified Tibet and moved the centre of his administration to Lhasa in 1642 with the help of Güshi Khan of the Khoshut.
 With Güshi Khan as a largely uninvolved overlord, the 5th Dalai Lama and his intimates established a civil administration which is referred to by historians as the Lhasa state.
 The core leadership of this government is also referred to as the Ganden Phodrang, and Lhasa thereafter became both the religious and political capital.
 In 1645, the reconstruction of the Potala Palace began on Red Hill.
 In 1648, the Potrang Karpo (White Palace) of the Potala was completed, and the Potala was used as a winter palace by the Dalai Lama from that time onwards.
 The Potrang Marpo (Red Palace) was added between 1690 and 1694.
 The name Potala is derived from Mount Potalaka, the mythical abode of the Dalai Lama's divine prototype, the Bodhisattva Avalokiteśvara.
 The Jokhang Temple was also greatly expanded around this time.
 Although some wooden carvings and lintels of the Jokhang Temple date to the 7th century, the oldest of Lhasa's extant buildings, such as within the Potala Palace, the Jokhang and some of the monasteries and properties in the Old Quarter date to this second flowering in Lhasa's history.

 By the end of the 17th century, Lhasa's Barkhor area formed a bustling market for foreign goods.
 The Jesuit missionary, Ippolito Desideri reported in 1716 that the city had a cosmopolitan community of Mongol, Chinese, Muscovite, Armenian, Kashmiri, Nepalese and Northern Indian traders.
 Tibet was exporting musk, gold, medicinal plants, furs and yak tails to far-flung markets, in exchange for sugar, tea, saffron, Persian turquoise, European amber and Mediterranean coral.
 The Qing dynasty army entered Lhasa in 1720, and the Qing government sent resident commissioners, called the Ambans, to Lhasa.
 On 11 November 1750, the murder of the regent by the Ambans triggered a riot in the city that left more than a hundred people killed, including the Ambans.
 After suppressing the rebels, Qing Qianlong Emperor reorganized the Tibetan government and set up the governing council called Kashag in Lhasa in 1751.

-In January 1904, a British expeditionary force invaded and captured Lhasa during the British expedition to Tibet.
-The expedition's leader, Sir Francis Younghusband, negotiated the Convention Between Great Britain and Tibet with the remaining Tibetan officials after the Dalai Lama had fled to the countryside.
-The treaty was subsequently repudiated and was succeeded by a 1906 Anglo-Chinese treaty.
-All Qing troops left Lhasa after the Xinhai Lhasa turmoil in 1912.
+In January 1904, a British expedition captured and briefly occupied Lhasa.
+The expedition's leader, Sir Francis Younghusband, negotiated the Convention of Lhasa with remaining Tibetan officials after the 13th Dalai Lama had fled to the countryside.
+The treaty was subsequently repudiated and was succeeded by Convention Between Great Britain and China Respecting Tibet in 1906.
+All remaining Chinese troops left Lhasa after the Xinhai Lhasa turmoil in 1912.